 Prior to joining Pape Salter Teillet, Nuri practiced as a litigator in the New York office of Sullivan & Cromwell LLP, where he worked on a broad range of complex corporate and commercial litigation matters.

 Nuri received his LL.B from Osgoode Hall Law School, where he was awarded the Bronze Medal, and is called to the bar in Ontario, Alberta, Yukon, the Northwest Territories and New York State.

-Nuri is consistently recognized as a leading practitioner in the field of Aboriginal law in the peer rankings published by Lexpert Magazine and has been repeatedly named a “Best Lawyer” in the area of Aboriginal law by the peer rankings in Best Lawyers in Canada.
-Best Lawyers in Canada named Nuri the 2018 “Lawyer of the Year” for Aboriginal Law in Toronto.
+Nuri is recognized as a “consistently recommended” practitioner in the field of Aboriginal law in the peer rankings published by Lexpert Magazine and has, for the past nine years, been named a “Best Lawyer” in the area of Aboriginal law by the peer rankings in Best Lawyers in Canada.
+Best Lawyers in Canada named Nuri the 2018 “Lawyer of the Year” for Aboriginal law in Toronto.

 Add Nuri to address book

 - Osgoode Hall Law School, LL.B (Bronze Medallist)